junfanz1/Cryptocurrency-Blockchain-Full-Stack/README.md

 <!-- TOC --><a name="overview-3"></a>
 #### Overview
 This page enables users to create and broadcast cryptocurrency transactions within the decentralized blockchain network.
-It provides a form to specify the recipient's address (e.g., `jurion`) and the amount to transfer (e.g., `500`).
+It provides a form to specify the recipient's address (e.g., `junfan`) and the amount to transfer (e.g., `500`).
 Submitted transactions are temporarily stored in the transaction pool until validated and mined into a new block.
 The page also displays "Known Addresses" to assist users in selecting valid recipients.

 <!-- TOC --><a name="functionality-demonstrated-3"></a>
 #### Functionality Demonstrated
 - **Transaction Creation**:
-  - Users input a recipient’s address and transfer amount (e.g., `jurion` and `500`).
+  - Users input a recipient’s address and transfer amount (e.g., `junfan` and `500`).
   - A "Submit" button triggers the transaction broadcast to the network.
 - **Known Addresses List**:
   - Displays wallet addresses of participants in the blockchain network (e.g., `2714910c`, `fe40254b`).